-10.6.
+11.6.
 Feedback

 To gain feedback on the investigation process and help ensure continuous improvement, those who file formal complaints and parties who respond to the formal complaints will be forwarded a survey at the NAU Student Formal Complaint Processes conclusion of the investigation.
-Staff members of the institutional research committee shall review feedback surveys for trends and common themes on an annual basis; the information will be utilized to aid in policy and training development.
+Staff members shall review feedback surveys for trends and common themes on an annual basis; the information will be utilized to aid in policy and training development.